 Photo: U.S. Government, 1946, "Bomb versus Metropolis," showing detonation from Bikini Atoll superimposed over the New York City skyline.

-My first manuscript project, Test Cases, is a sociolegal history of the United States' nuclear weapons testing program in the Marshall Islands.
-Following a series of episodes from the World War II to the present, I use nuclear weapons testing and contamination as a window into the United States' post-war extraterritorial imperialism.
+My first manuscript project, Unsettling Sovereignty, is a sociolegal history of the United States' nuclear blasting in Aelōn̄-Kein-Ad (the Marshall Islands).
+Following a series of episodes from the 1942 to the present, I use conflicts over nuclear detonations and contamination as a window onto the shifting shapes of sovereignty after World War II.

 Although the United States exercised near complete control over the Marshall Islands following World War II, the islands were not a part of U.S. sovereign territory.
-Hoping both to foreclose the Pacific from use by hostile nations and to leverage Pacific islands for military purposes, U.S. officials created a sui-generis legal entity, a "strategic trusteeship," under the auspices of the United Nations.
+Hoping both to foreclose the Pacific from use by hostile nations and to leverage islands for military purposes, U.S. officials created a sui-generis legal entity, a "strategic trusteeship," under the auspices of the United Nations.

 Photo: U.S. Trust Territory Government, n.d.
 1950s, Map of the Trust Territory of the Pacific Islands.